r-pv/STM32F405RGT6_STUnoPlus/README.md

 - **rSTM32F405RGT6.schematic.pdf** the schematic.

+## The real board

+**Front**

 <img align="top" src="rSTM32F405RGT6.front.jpg" />

-* I submerge the boards on a painters solvent bath to clean the flux residue which I haven't any problem until the DC jack came, as you see, didn't take the solvent bath kindly :P
+_*I submerge the boards on a painters solvent bath to clean the flux residue which I haven't any problem until the DC jack came, as you see, didn't take the solvent bath kindly :P_

+**Back**

 <img align="top" src="rSTM32F405RGT6.back.jpg" />

-* The footprint for the second crystal (Y2) was wrong on this board but it's already corrected on the KiCAD files.
+_*The footprint for the second crystal (Y2) was wrong on this board but it's already corrected on the KiCAD files._

+## Running some tests

+_Working on_